unchartedsoftware/aperture-tiles/docs/src/docs/userguide/readme.md

 - Highlight instances of the topic in other tiles so you can see other locations in which the topic is popular.
 - Display a detailed overview of the topic usage, which includes:
 	- A total count and expanded histograms of its usage in the past month, week and 24 hours.
-	- The four most recent tweets in which it appeared.
+	- The most recent tweets in which it appeared.

 <img src="../../img/carousel-detail.png" class="screenshot" alt="Tile Carousel Topic Detail" />

 ### <a name="int-axes"></a> Axes ###

-The X and Y axes are labelled to describe the units in your base map.
+The X and Y axes are labeled to describe the units in your base map.
 Click either axis to show or hide its units.

 <img src="../../img/axis.png" class="screenshot" alt="Axis" />